-Project Summary: The Sustainability Plan is a required deliverable of Vermont's SIM grant, builds on ongoing conversations between State leadership, project stakeholders, and CMMI.
+Project Summary: The Sustainability Plan is a required deliverable of Vermont's SIM grant, and builds on ongoing conversations between State leadership, project stakeholders, and CMMI.
 Vermont's high-level sustainability strategy is to sustain any contract support and personnel using model savings and through re-deployment of vacant positions and changes in contractor scope that may be no longer needed given new models of provider oversight and financing.
 During Performance Period 3, Vermont is undertaking additional detailed planning with State and private sector partners around activities that will be supported after the end of our SIM testing period.
 The Plan will be completed by the end of Performance Period 3.

-- 2015 Basic sustainability strategy developed. - January-June 2016 Finalized Sustainability Plan strategy and engaged contractor to support Sustainability Plan development. - July-October 2016 Draft Sustainability Plan development. - September-December 2016 Sustainability Planning Sub-Group convened to inform draft Sustainability Plan. - November-December 2016 Present draft Sustainability Plan to VHCIP work groups for feedback. - December 2016-June 2017 Finalize Sustainability Plan.
+- 2015 Basic sustainability strategy developed. - January-June 2016 Finalized Sustainability Plan strategy and engaged contractor to support Sustainability Plan development. - July-October 2016 Draft Sustainability Plan development. - September-December 2016 Sustainability Planning Sub-Group convened to inform draft Sustainability Plan. - November-December 2016 Present draft Sustainability Plan to VHCIP work groups for feedback. - December 2016-June 2017 Finalize Sustainability Plan: Core Team approval, and submission to CMMI.

 - During 2015, project leadership developed a high-level sustainability strategy and began project-level sustainability planning. - In March 2016, Vermont released an RFP seeking contractor support for sustainability planning and development of the Sustainability Plan document.
 A contractor was selected and a contract executed in June 2016; the contractor began work in July. - Vermont convened the VHCIP Sustainability Planning Sub-Group, a working group of private sector stakeholders, in August 2016.
 Feedback from this group and a group of high-level State leadership informs the draft Plan. - Project staff and contractors worked during September-October 2016 to draft the Sustainability Plan.
 A draft was distributed to all VHCIP stakeholders in early November, and was reviewed and discussed by VHCIP work groups and the Steering Committee in November and December 2016.
-The draft Sustainability Plan and stakeholder comments to date were discussed by the Core Team in December.
+The draft Sustainability Plan and stakeholder comments to date were discussed by the Core Team in December. - Project staff and contractors will work with the Core Team to continue to update and revise the Sustainability Plan in January-June 2017, including adding more detailed financial information about the cost of sustaining each work stream to the Sustainability Plan.
+The finalized Sustainability Plan will be submitted to CMMI in June 2017, following approval by the Core Team.